jesseschalken/php-type-checker/README2.md

 A program state contains:

-1. An array of possible return values, starting as `undefined`.
-If `undefined` is present amongst other return values, this means the function sometimes returns a value and sometimes doesn't.
-4. An array of possibly thrown exceptions.
-These are only strings, no `undefined`.
-Only meaningful if the `runstate` is `throw`.
+1. A map from variable names to an array of variable states.
+When acting on a variable, all of its possible states must be considered.
 2. A class name for `$this`, if any.
 (Initialised once and unchanged.)
-3. A map from variable names to an array of variable states.
-When acting on a variable, all of its possible states must be considered.
-5. A `runstate`, indicating whether the program has broken/continued a loop, thrown an exception, returned, or is simply waiting for the next statement, etc.
+3. A `runstate`, indicating whether the program has broken/continued a loop, thrown an exception, returned, or is simply waiting for the next statement, etc.
-6. A boolean indicating whether to return by-reference.
+4. A boolean indicating whether to return by-reference.
 (Initialised once and unchanged.)

 Since a single program state contains multiple possible variable states for